← The Blog

 Don’t stress.
 Everything you need is already on your blog.
 Just record your blog posts and publish.
 Don’t fear content duplication.
 You’ll notice that recording your article for an episode adds to your content.
 Your podcast content is more conversational.
 More personal.

-Recording your blog posts is an opportunity to explain your written work given the subtractive nature of blogging and writing in general.
+Recording your blog posts is an opportunity to explain your written work, given the subtractive nature of blogging and writing in general.
 So basically, make your blog post a podcast episode.

-Now here are a few ideas to keep your podcast and blog cohesive brand-wise while expanding your podcast content.
+Now, here are a few ideas to keep your podcast and blog cohesive brand-wise while expanding your podcast content.

 • Get a guest to add a fresh perspective to your now recorded blog content.